 The stadium has six gates, with the main entrance located on the northwest side near home plate.
 Most of the stadium comprises standard stadium metal seats, which are assigned by number and section.
 There is also a bleacher section in the outfield, which is open seating.

-In the past 10 years or so, Guaranteed Rate Field committed to improving its food and beverage selections and it’s paid off.
+In the past 10 years or so, Guaranteed Rate Field committed to improving its food and beverage selections and it paid off.
 In addition to standard stadium concession stands, the ballpark has a wide variety of restaurants and bars with many local specialities.
 They also have a lot of suite space and club level packages.

-The stadium isn’t exactly modern, but it’s not historical either.
+The stadium isn’t exactly new anymore, but it’s not historical either.
 The current stadium was built in 1991 to replace the original Comiskey Park that was home to the White Sox since 1910.
 The new stadium kept a few nods to the original park, including the famous “exploding scoreboard.”
 The scoreboard today features spinning pinwheels with fireworks that “explode” at each home run.
 The original concept was introduced in 1960.

 Over the past 30 years, the stadium has seen a handful of renovations to adapt to modern trends.
 Today, the stadium has all the creature comforts you’d expect in a modern baseball stadium, plus some unique bells and whistles.